Skip to content

 A platinum or white gold setting could accentuate and slight hues of yellow so we would always recommend looking at a colourless D-F graded diamond, setting these diamonds into white metal amplifies their icy-white appearance.

-When diamonds are set in yellow gold, this may make the diamond appear more yellow if a colourless grade of diamond is selected, so it would be worth looking at a G-H graded diamond in this instance.
+When diamonds are set in yellow or rose gold, this may make the diamond appear more yellow if a colourless grade of diamond is selected, so it would be worth looking at a G-H graded diamond in this instance.

 Rose gold is a warm metal, also complementing the diamond’s fire.
 Rose gold may hide certain colour imperfections with its glow, detracting from other impurities of the diamond with its rich coppery shade so again a G-H grade could be considered.